Taking off the edge -- simultaneous filament and end core formation: Introduction

 A vital step in the star-formation process is the fragmentation of gas from molecular clouds on scales of a few tens of parsecs down to individual star-forming cores with sizes of a few tenths of a parsec. \citet{schneider1979} and \citet{larson1985} established the idea that this collapse does not happen directly but goes through an intermediate phase of filamentary fragmentation.
 Indeed, the dust observations of the Herschel space telescope \citep{andre2010} showed that molecular clouds are dominated by intricate networks of filaments which also are the locations where most cores are found \citep{arzoumanian2011, konyves2015}.

 Many processes related to filament formation and their subsequent fragmentation are still unclear.
 Filamentary structure has been seen as a natural outcome of turbulent box simulations, with or without gravity \citep{vazquez1994, klessen2000, padoan2001, moeckel2015, federrath2016}.
 These simulations have shown that they form by the compression of gas in the crossing of two planar shocks or as a consequence of dissipation at the end of the turbulent cascade \citep{kritsuk2013, smith2014, smith2016}.
-The formation sites of stars are then given by the collapse of the largest overdensities which form along the filaments.
+The formation sites of stars are commonly situated in the densest regions where several filaments overlap with only few cores forming at the end of filamentary structure \citep{girichidis2014, smith2014, federrath2016}.
+A similar morphology can be observed in collapsing cloud simulations \citep{dale2011, bate2012, gomez2014} where the global contraction usually leads to a central dense filament regulating the flow of gas from the cloud to the cores.

-Nevertheless, simulations of individual, isolated filaments show a different morphology \citep{bastien1983, bastien1991, clarke2015, seifried2015} with strong overdensities forming at both ends of the filament.
-This is due to the gravitational acceleration being the largest at the filament ends \citep{burkert2004, pon2011, pon2012, toala2012, clarke2015}, a concept which can be more generalised to more complex structures and which is known as so-called "gravitational focusing" \citep{burkert2004, hartmann2007, li2016}, where the magnitude of the gravitational acceleration scales with the curvature of the surface.
+Nevertheless, simulations of individual, isolated filaments are dominated by a different morphology \citep{bastien1983, bastien1991, clarke2015, seifried2015} with strong overdensities forming at both ends of the filament.
+This is due to the gravitational acceleration being the largest at the filament ends \citep{burkert2004, pon2011, pon2012, toala2012, clarke2015}, a concept which can be more generalised to more complex structures and which is known as so-called "gravitational focusing" or "edge-effect" \citep{burkert2004, hartmann2007, li2016}, where the magnitude of the gravitational acceleration scales with the curvature of the surface.